peteroupc/Numbers/docs/PeterO.Numbers.EFloats.md

     public static bool IsCanonical(
         PeterO.Numbers.EFloat ed);

 Returns whether the given arbitrary-precision number object is in a canonical form.
-For the current version of EDecimal, all EDecimal objects are in a canonical form.
+For the current version of EFloat, all EFloat objects are in a canonical form.

 <b>Parameters:</b>